Clogged Drain Repair Costs

 Replacing Corroded Pipes

 Unfortunately, not all clogged drains are so simple that they can be repaired by snaking.
 In some cases, the pipes have actually corroded inside, which means that the space for water to travel through is narrow.
 When this occurs, the damaged pipes themselves may need to be removed and replaced.
-Hiring a professional plumber to handle this task is almost certainly the best route, but the total expense will include several hours of labor, hauling out the damaged pipes and installing new ones.
+Hiring a professional plumber to install a new garbage disposal is almost certainly the best route, but the total expense will include several hours of labor, hauling out the damaged pipes and installing new ones.
 Expect to pay a minimum of $739 for this service.

 Having a clogged drain may be common, but it can still be a major hassle when it happens at home.
 Knowing average prices for common plumbing services can help homeowners budget for a clogged drain or even something more severe.